-We are a Nevada corporation formed on June 24, 2009 under the name Berry Only, Inc. On January 25, 2013, we entered into and closed an exchange agreement (the "Exchange Agreement"), with Del Mar Pharmaceuticals (BC) Ltd. ("Del Mar (BC)"), 0959454 B.C.
-Ltd. ("Callco"), and 0959456 B.C.
-Ltd. ("Exchangeco") and the security holders of Del Mar (BC).
-Upon completion of the Exchange Agreement, Del Mar (BC) became our wholly-owned subsidiary (the "Reverse Acquisition").
+We are a Nevada corporation formed on June 24, 2009, under the name Berry Only, Inc. On January 25, 2013, we entered into and closed the Exchange Agreement with Del Mar (BC), Callco, Exchangeco and the security holders of Del Mar (BC).
+Upon completion of the Exchange Agreement, Del Mar (BC) became our wholly-owned subsidiary which we refer to as the Reverse Acquisition.

-On June 10, 2020, we entered into an Agreement and Plan of Merger and Reorganization (the "Merger Agreement"), dated as of June 9, 2020, by and among Adgero Acquisition Corp., our wholly-owned subsidiary incorporated in the State of Delaware ("Merger Sub"), and Adgero.
-On August 19, 2020, upon the terms and subject to the conditions set forth in the Merger Agreement, Merger Sub merged with and into Adgero (the "Merger"), the separate corporate existence of Merger Sub ceased and Adgero continued its existence under Delaware law as the surviving corporation in the Merger and became our direct, wholly-owned subsidiary.
-As a result of the Merger, each issued and outstanding share of Adgero common stock, par value \$0.0001 per share (the "Adgero Common Stock") (other than treasury shares held by Adgero), was converted automatically into the right to receive 1.5740 shares (the "Exchange Ratio") of our common stock, and cash in lieu of any fractional shares.
+On June 10, 2020, we entered into the Merger Agreement by and among Merger Sub and Adgero.
+On August 19, 2020, upon the terms, and subject to the conditions set forth in the Merger Agreement, Merger Sub merged with and into Adgero, the separate corporate existence of Merger Sub ceased, and Adgero continued its existence under Delaware law as the surviving corporation in the

+Merger and became our direct, wholly-owned subsidiary.
+As a result of the Merger, each issued and outstanding share of Adgero common stock (other than treasury shares held by Adgero), was converted automatically into the right to receive 1.5740 shares, or the Exchange Ratio, of our common stock, and cash in lieu of any fractional shares.
 Also, each outstanding warrant to purchase Adgero Common Stock was converted into a warrant exercisable for that number of shares of our common stock equal to the product of (x) the aggregate number of shares of Adgero Common Stock for which such warrant was exercisable and (y) the Exchange Ratio.

-Following the completion of the Merger, we changed our name from DelMar Pharmaceuticals, Inc. to Kintara Therapeutics, Inc. In conjunction with the closing of the Merger, and through a series of three private placement closings, we issued a total of 25,028 shares of Series C Convertible Preferred Stock (the "Series C Stock") at a purchase price of \$1,000 per share for total aggregate gross proceeds of \$25 million, or net proceeds of approximately \$21.7 million.
+Following the completion of the Merger, we changed our name from DelMar Pharmaceuticals, Inc. to Kintara Therapeutics, Inc. In conjunction with the closing of the Merger, and through a series of three private placement closings, we issued a total of 25,028 shares of Series C Preferred Stock at a purchase price of \$1,000 per share for total aggregate gross proceeds of \$25 million, or net proceeds of approximately \$21.6 million.

 The Series C Stock was issued in three series at conversion prices equal to \$1.16, \$1.214 and \$1.15, respectively.
 As a result, we issued a total of 25,028 shares of Series C Stock, which are convertible into an aggregate 21,516,484 shares of common stock.
-As part of the private placement, we issued warrants to purchase 2,504 shares of Series C Stock to the placement agent (the "Placement Agent Warrants").
+As part of the private placement, we issued Placement Agent Warrants to purchase 2,504 shares of Series C Stock to the placement agent.
 The Placement Agent Warrants have an exercise price of \$1,000 per share, provide for a cashless exercise feature and are exercisable for a period of four years from the date of the initial closing of the private placement.
 The Series C Stock and the shares of Series C Stock issuable upon exercise of the Placement Agent Warrants will be entitled to receive dividends, payable in shares of our common stock, at a rate of 10%, 15%, 20%, and 25%, of the number of shares of common stock issuable upon conversion of the Series C Stock, on the 12th, 24th, 36th and 48th month anniversary of the initial closing of the private placement, which occurred on August 19, 2020, provided that the holder of such shares has not converted the shares of Series C Stock prior to the applicable dividend rate.